Research

 Mars deep hydrogen and water

 The Mars dynamo stopped abruptly, which may have played a role in its transition from a wet environment to the current dry environment on its surface.
 The reason for the sudden halt in dynamo from the Martian core is unknown.
 Our research focuses on investigating the interaction between the core and mantle of Mars, facilitated by water and hydrogen, to shed light on this.
-Recent examples: water and dynamo in deep Mars (O'Rourke and Shim, 2019, JGR-Planet), hydrogen in the Martian core (Piet et al., 2021, JGR-Planet).
+Recent examples: water and dynamo in deep Mars (O'Rourke and Shim, 2019, JGR-Planet), and hydrogen in the Martian core (Piet et al., 2021, JGR-Planet).